alzhao72/Foodie/README.md

-A website where friends can share and rank local food recommendations with each other Created for MIT's web.lab course/competition
+A website where friends can share and rank local food recommendations with each other; created for MIT's web.lab course/competition

 # Features:
 Users can: